 “The Coquille Tribal Community Fund is dedicated to providing assistance to organizations that make lasting contributions to the communities we serve.
 We believe through this spirit of giving we allow our communities to grow and prosper.”

->

-> The annual grant cycle starts with a letter of inquiry.
-Letters for the 2018-2019 grant cycle must be submitted between Sept.
+The annual grant cycle starts with a letter of inquiry.
+Letters for every grant cycle must be submitted between Sept.
 1 and Oct.
 31. Learn more

->

-> About Tribal Giving
+About Tribal Giving

 The Community Fund targets projects that will make a clear difference for daily life in the Coos Bay area and throughout southwestern Oregon.
 It’s one of several ways the Coquille Tribe contributes to the community.

 Our Board of Trustees

 ♦ Melissa Cribbins, Coos County Commissioner (Governor Appointed)

 ♦ Terri Porcaro, CEDCO & CEO of The Mill Casino